Eagles ‘Fans’ Brought In For Trump’s Celebration Couldn’t Name Team’s Starting Quarterback, Reporter Claims

 An NBC Philadelphia reporter, Tim Furlong, made the following observation on Twitter about how there didn’t seem to be too many actual Philadelphia Eagles fans at the Celebration of America.

-“I’ve asked 6 of the “fans” at the White House who was the @Eagles quarterback during the Super Bowl.
+“I’ve asked 6 of the ‘fans’ at the White House who was the @Eagles quarterback during the Super Bowl.
 Not ONE person knew.”

 Likewise, Philadelphia ABC reporter Jamie Apody tweeted that she counted only two Eagles hats and one Carson Wentz jersey while attending the event.